-Our experimental program will characterize and quantify three important aspects of hydromechanical behavior: stress level dependence, anisotropy, and time dependence.
+We will characterize and quantify stress level dependence, anisotropy, and time dependence.
 Our goal is to better interpret field observations, calibrate numerical simulations, and provide a database to develop new models of mudrock behavior.
 During the past decade, we focused primarily on the stress dependent aspects of behavior during uniaxial and triaxial loading conditions and under constant loading rates.
 This has included various subthemes (temperature, salinity, type of mudrock, mineral transformation, etc.) but the central focus has been stress level.
 The next phase of the research will expand to compare intact to resedimentated behavior, the effects of loading direction, and the effects of creep.